eduardolmedeiros/eduardolmedeiros.github.io/_posts/2020-03-08-rundeck-api.markdown

 categories: rundeck api
 ---

-# rundeck api
+# Rundeck api

-Rundeck is an open-source automation service with a web console and command-line tools.
+[Rundeck](http://www.rundeck.org) is an open-source automation service with a web console and command-line tools.

 In addition, what is nice about [Rundeck](http://www.rundeck.org) is that you are able to manage it via API, which is super nice for integration with other systems eg: Jenkins and so.